Divyamsharma-18/Javascript-Code/README.md

     Learn how to view HTML tables using JavaScript, including adding rows, columns, and dynamic data.
     File: `25.
 Table in DOM.js`

+27. **For Each Loop**
+    Learn how to use the `forEach` method to iterate over array elements and execute a callback function on each item.
+    File: `27.
+For Each Loop.js`

 ---